EpicEric/duper/duper_website/docs/spec.md

 }
 ```

-Control characters, including tab, are not permitted in a raw string.
+Control characters excluding line feeds (U+0000 to U+0009, U+000B to U+001F, U+007F) are not permitted in a raw string.

 ## Byte strings